-Magazines, journals, and newspapers are to be used in the Library unless you make arrangements with Mrs. Reynolds.
-Most journals are located in storage on the third floor; all efforts will be made to pull the journal within a half hour of the request.
+Magazines, journals, and newspapers are to be used in the Library unless you make arrangements with the library staff.
+Most journals are located in storage on the third floor; all efforts will be made to pull the journal within an hour of the request.

-Over 26,000 electronic journals can be accessed from EBSCO and other databases the Library provides.
-Please ask the Librarian to show you how to use these resources.
+Thousands of electronic journal articles can be accessed from EBSCO, Credo Reference and other databases the Library provides.
+Please ask the library staff to show you how to use these resources.